alehander92/alehander92/README.md

 hey people

-I am Alexander: a christian. a programmer.
+I am Alexander: a Christian. a programmer.

 ### programming stuff i like